ZeusWPI/zauth/README.md

     - `ZAUTH_SEED_USER=100` to create 100 users, some are active, some are pending (always creates the same users)
     - `ZAUTH_SEED_CLIENT=100` to create 100 clients, some need a grant, others don't (always creates the same clients)

 You can now start developing!
 A good way to start is to look at the routes defined in the [controllers](./src/controllers/).

+### Testing the OAuth2 flow

+There are tests trying out the OAuth2 flow which can be run with `cargo test`.

+You can also test the OAuth2 flow manually by running the flask application in `test_client/client.py`.

 ### Using Nix